GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/multinode/README.md

 ### Environment variables

-Set the following environment variables by updating the deployment file if deploying on a GKE cluster, or by running `set ENV_VAR=value` if running locally on your machine.
+Set the following environment variables by updating the deployment file if deploying on a GKE cluster, or by running `export ENV_VAR=value` if running locally on your machine.

 1. The following environment variables must be set:

     * `PROJECT`: Your GCP project.

-    * `CKPT_DIR_PATH`: The path to the directory towhich the checkpoints will be written.
+    * `CKPT_DIR_PATH`: The path to the directory the checkpoint files will be written to.

-    * `CKPT_RESTORE_PATH`: The path to the directory from which the checkpoints will be loaded.
+    * `CKPT_RESTORE_PATH`: The path to the directory the checkpoints will be loaded from.

 1. The following environment variables are optional.
 Default values will be used if not set: